IMPORTANT: December 15 Update to the App URL

 Whether you’re running a large or small business, if you want to remain relevant and successful, it is critical you stay connected to the ever-changing needs of your current and future customers.
 Services like LoyaltyLoop help you do just that.

 Running short pulse surveys, that regularly and consistently gather feedback from customers over time, allows you to keep an eye on their changing needs.
 As you deploy new ideas and solutions, it also will inform you whether your ideas are working or not.
 The days of running an infrequent or once a year survey to understand customer needs are over for good.
 The world moves too fast to assume that how a customer felt ten months ago is still the case today.
 And chances are, if you’re not paying attention to these ever-changing customer needs, some other company or competitor is.

 Companies make mistakes all the time.
 Great companies stand apart from the pack by employing sound methodologies to inform their decision-making with real data that minimizes the magnitude of any potential mistakes, and they embrace mistakes as a learning opportunity to continually improve.

 Did you know you can export all your detailed feedback?

-If you want to run deeper analyses, or simply have your survey results as a backup, you can download all your results.
+If you want to run deeper analyses, create a backup of your results, or export them to create lists for campaigns you might run in other email marketing tools, you can download all your results.
 Go to Feedback, set the Date Picker to “All Dates”, click the select all checkbox, and then the export button to save the file.